 She has highlighted several shows, as well as performing at the the TD International Victoria Jazzfest.
 Her first latin music single ”Manojo de Arena” was promoted by Danie Cortese Entertainment and played on community and world music stations world-wide.
 The single received high acclaim from latin music DJs and set the stage for potential international tours and continued airplay.

-Not too long after releasing "Deseos", Meagan had to take a short career hiatus as she dealt with some debilitating health problems.
+Not too long after releasing "Deseos", Meagan had to take a short career hiatus as she dealt with some debilitating physical health problems.
 During this struggle, she emerged as a more confident artist, with a finely tuned style all her own.
 She continues to blend world genres such as bossa nova, reggae and flamenco while performing on the piano and ukulele.

 In 2018 she released the album "Making Waves" in a collaborative group called "Pozitive Rebellion".
 Along with her loving partner, they promote their beliefs in a better way for humanity and hope to reach wide audiences along with their collaborators around North America.
 Now situated in the Cowichan Valley, Meagan continues to play her original music with Pozitive Rebellion, while backing up other artists like Cheko Roots and Zionbell on keyboards.